juju/docs/src/en/clouds-manual.md

 or [`bootstrap`](#bootstrapping-the-cloud) commands from Juju.

 !!!
-Note: Also check that there is a root password set for the CentOS machine to avoid prompts to set one which may hinder automated SSH operations.
+Note: Also check that there is a root password set for the CentOS machine to avoid prompts which may hinder automated SSH operations.

 [models-config]: ./models-config.html
 [placement]: ./charms-deploying.html#deploying-to-specific-machines-and-containers